adi1090x/CustomArch/README.md

 + While installing it on the USB, installer seems like it freezed when grub was installing.
 Problem it - *os-prober* was taking a long time to detect other OS installed on system. it took 10-12 mins to complete. on other media (SDcard & HDD), there was no such issue.
 Maybe it's a bug related to os-prober, thought i should mention it here. if you face it, pls wait!
 + It's a 64-bit only ISO/OS.
 + ***Updates:*** Well, the best things is, you'll always get the latest Linux kernel, Archlinux System & Packages, only if you *build it*. if you can't, well i'll try to update the ISO **Every 3rd Month**.
 And TBH, updating arch is very simple, you can install the ISO, and ```sudo pacman -Syu```, That's it...
 DONE!
-+ Arch is not beginner's friendly OS, so if it's your first time with arch linux... then your welcome, i've made it easy for you.
++ Arch is not beginner's friendly OS, so if it's your first time with arch linux... *your welcome*, i've made it easy for you.
 JUST KIDDING...
 But sure, you're gonna learn a lot with this ISO, & specially by *it's Source*, it'll give you a picture of how a linux system works.

 <!--
 ### Sources